Proactive leaders stay ahead of the change curve

-Fostering a culture that embraces change gives a business a competitive edge.
+Fostering a culture that embraces change gives your business a competitive advantage.
 It enables innovation during the best of times.
 It enables survival during the worst.

-Here are three ways to identify opportunities to change your organization on purpose…and with purpose.
+Here are 3 ways to proactively identify opportunities for positive change in your organization.

-- Listen to staff members who are close to your customers.
-Customer feedback can be an early predictor of problems.
-Look for repetition of themes in customer complaints and consider how you could address them.
-Then ask the people closest to your customers to weigh in.
-Conducting voice-of-the-customer interviews, we learned that if customers say you are good at something, you excel at that task.
-If customers say you are bad at something, it is probably much worse than you even imagine.
-The employees closest to your customers can provide vital insight into your customer-facing processes’ strengths and weaknesses.
-Listen carefully to their concerns, stay open to their suggestions, and consider what you can change.
+Look for repetition of themes in customer complaints and address them.
+Ask the people closest to your customers to weigh in.
+Voice-of-the-customer interviews prove that when customers say you are good at something, you excel.
+If customers say you are bad at something, things are probably much worse than you imagine.
+The employees closest to your customers can provide vital insight into the strengths and weaknesses of your customer-facing processes.
+Listen carefully to their concerns, stay open to new ideas, and implement beneficial changes.

-- Pay attention to whatever data you have.
-If your organization doesn’t have key performance indicators, dashboards, or sophisticated analytics, it doesn’t mean you should ignore the data you do have.
-If sales volumes go down, don’t put off investigating the cause.
-Why are you missing ship dates on your orders?
-Has product quality taken a dive?
-Observation is data.
-Be proactive when you see a trend and strive to solve problems early on.
-Investigating to find the root cause of an issue and providing early mitigation is an opportunity to implement change and avoid bigger problems in the future.
+Your organization may not have key performance indicators, dashboards, or sophisticated analytics, but use the data you do have.
+Be proactive when you see a worrying trend and strive to solve problems early on.
+Investigating to find the root cause of an issue can provide insight into inefficient processes.
+It can also prevent more significant problems from developing in the future.